 Superannuation is important when planning for your future.
 There are so many types of super contributions and payments, that it’s sometimes confusing and hard to know what each of them are.
 One part that people often don’t understand is reportable superannuation contributions.
 Let’s take a look at what you should know… What are reportable superannuation […]

 Your Tax and Finances

 The tax free threshold is a cap on how much someone can earn during the financial year before paying tax.
 In Australia, the first $18,200 you earn between 1 July and 30 June the next year is tax-free, regardless of which employer you earned it from.
 From there, you will fall into a tax bracket […]

 Teaching kids about money is one of the most valuable life lessons you can give them.
 If you’re planning on raising money smart kids, you need to start early.
 In fact, the earlier the better.
-Your child’s association, understanding and attitude towards money dictates their relationship with it throughout their life.
-If they learn how […]
+Your child’s understanding and attitude towards money can affect them throughout their life.
+If they learn how to handle money responsibly, […]

 Put simply, negative gearing occurs when an investor borrows money to buy a property, and the cost of owning and running that property exceeds the rental income it generates.
 As an investor of a negatively geared property, you make up the gap between the expenses on the property and the rental income.
 This isn’t always […]